psych293/psych293.github.io/README.md

 ##### Final paper

-The final project may be one of the following three:
+The final paper may be one of the following three:

 1. An empirical project proposal.
 2. A literature review based on one of the class topics.